"R" in the Car

-Alida Engel was inspired to make this CD when she realized that most of the families she works with practice their speech on the go - and most do so in the car.
+Alida Engel was inspired to make these MP3 music files when she realized that most of the families she works with practice their speech on the go - and most do so in the car.

 Jay Mankita was called "one of the half dozen best songwriters today" by Pete Seeger.
 For over 25 years, Jay has been playing guitar, composing and performing his original songs for both children and adults.
-To find out more about Jay and his other CDs go to www.jaymankita.com.
+To find out more about Jay and his music go to www.jaymankita.com.

 $19.95 Instant Download

 Recordings, Alida Engel, ©2005; All songs written & produced by Jay Mankita